Reform Fund Linked to the

 Inclusion of Roma and other Vulnerable Groups

 Project’s name: Social inclusion and improvement of living conditions for Roma and other vulnerable groups in the counties of Mureș, Cluj, Bihor, Alba, Sălaj and Covasna.
+This Activity has ended on 30.06.2019.

 The HEKS Consortium